 First observe that if (1) or (2) holds, then $g$ acts non-trivially on the boundary of $(G,\mu)$.
 Indeed, if (2) holds, then if an element acts non-trivially on the boundary of the quotient group, it also acts non-trivially on the boundary of our group.
 It is also straightforward that if (1) holds, then there exists some element in $\Norm_G (g)$ that acts non-trivially, hence $g$ acts non-trivially.

 Consider the map from $G\to G/M\times G/Norm_G (g)$.
 If (1) does not hold, then all elements of $M \cup Norm_G (g)$ act trivially, and since $M \cup Norm_G (g)$ is the kernel of the map above, we can conclude, using Corollary \ref{cor:products}, that if $g$ acts non-trivially on the boundary of $(G,\mu)$ then $g$ either acts non-trivially on the projected r.w. on $G/M$ or on $G/\Norm_G (g)$.
-The last possibility clearly can not happen, so in this case $g$ acts non-triviality on the boundary of $G/M$, and thus (2) holds. \end{proof}
+The last possibility clearly cannot happen, so in this case $g$ acts non-trivially on the boundary of $G/M$, and thus (2) holds. \end{proof}

-\subsection{Reduction to Abelian-by-$K$ components}
+\subsection{Reduction to abelian-by-$K$ components}

 Consider a nilpotent-by-Abelian group $G$ and a short exact sequence